sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 - Select ***Rest API***.

-- ***Security*** is left open in this demonstration, however, that is not best practices.
-Refer to [AWS best practices](https://aws.amazon.com/architecture/security-identity-compliance/?cards-all.sort-by=item.additionalFields.sortDate&cards-all.sort-order=desc) for more information, and choose the solution that works best for your use case.
+- ***Security*** is left open in this demonstration, however, that is not best practice.
+Refer to [AWS best practices](https://aws.amazon.com/architecture/security-identity-compliance/?cards-all.sort-by=item.additionalFields.sortDate&cards-all.sort-order=desc) for more information and choose the solution that works best for your use case.

 <img src="{{ site.url }}{{ site.baseurl }}/images/2020-09-12-serverless/step9-triggers-3.png" alt="AWS Screenshot" width="640">